Analytical attractor for Bjorken expansion

 The connection between Eqs.~(\ref{eq:Lequ}) and hydrodynamics is tight.
 Eq.~(\ref{eq:Lequa}) translates the conservation of the energy momentum tensor, $\partial_\mu T^{\mu\nu}=0$, for Bjorken flow.
 An equation similar to Eq.~(\ref{eq:Lequb}) was introduced by Israel and Stewart \cite{Israel:1979wp} to overcome limitations of the Navier Stokes equation in the relativistic context.
-In fact, as discussed in \cite{Blaizot:2019scw}, if one adjusts properly the coefficients, all the known formulations of second order hydrodyanmics (e.g.~\cite{Baier:2007ix,Denicol:2012cn}) can be mapped into Eqs.~(\ref{eq:Lequ}).
-Thus, all these approaches share the same mathematical structure.
-Indeed, the authors of Ref.~\cite{Denicol:2017lxn}, using some version of Israel-Stewart hydrodynamics, obtained a solution that is a particular case of ours.
+In fact, as discussed in \cite{Blaizot:2019scw,Blaizot_Yan}, if one adjusts properly the coefficients $a_1$, $b_1$ and the relaxation time $\tau_R$ ($a_0$ and $c_0$ are fixed by energy-momentum conservation, as just mentioned), all the known formulations of second order hydrodynamics (e.g.~\cite{Baier:2007ix,Denicol:2012cn}) can be mapped, in the context of Bjorken flows, into Eqs.~(\ref{eq:Lequ}), and share therefore the same mathematical structure.
+Indeed, the authors of Ref.~\cite{Denicol:2017lxn} (see also \cite{Jaiswal:2019cju}), using some version of Israel-Stewart hydrodynamics, obtained a solution that is a particular case of that presented here.